 “Family members, loved ones, and friends should encourage depressed persons—to get up in the morning, to go out to dinner, to go to a movie, to exercise with them, to do the things their depression is preventing them from enjoying, and to seek professional help if they are not doing so already.
 Once depressed people get out and start moving they often feel a lot better.
 Encouraging, however is not the same as forcing, manipulating, or cajoling, nor will arguing about it help much…Here, again, discernment is crucial so that your suggestions are made in the right way at the right time, to ensure the greatest likelihood that they will be accepted.

 “One way to encourage a depressed friend to get out (and to get help) is to find a good depression support group and invite your loved one to attend it with you.”

-Biebel and Koenig identify “four helping patterns” they have seen Christians employ with their depressed family and friends.
+Biebel and Koenig identify “four helping patterns” they have seen Christians employ with their depressed family and friends-only one of which really helps.
 These are: